Ted Nace

 Ted Nace (born 1956) is an American writer, publisher, and environmentalist, known for his criticisms of corporate personhood and his support of a fossil fuel phase out.
 In 2009, he was described as "one of the amazing brains and strategists behind the anti-coal movement."

-He is the founder and executive director of Global Energy Monitor.
+He is the co-founder of Peachpit Press and the founder of Global Energy Monitor.

 Early life

 Ted Nace was born in California and grew up in Dickinson, North Dakota.
 In 1974, he graduated from Phillips Academy in Andover, Massachusetts.
 He received his B.A. from Stanford University, and attended graduate school at University of California Berkeley.

 Early career

 In the 1970s, Nace worked for the Environmental Defense Fund and analyzed how to replace coal–fired power plants with alternative energy programs through computer simulations.
 He spent several years working in North Dakota at the Dakota Resource Council, a citizens' group concerned about the impacts of energy development on agriculture and rural communities.